 The White Ribbon

-Michael Haneke’s masterly portrait of life in a quiet German village just before WWI examines the education of a troubled, and troubling, generation.
+Haneke’s masterly portrait of life in a quiet north German village just before WW1 examines the education of a troubled and troubling generation.

 Dir Michael Haneke